Australian Food Safety Information Council: Listeria

 2018 Omnipoll research that shows that one in three Australians are either at risk of getting the potentially fatal Listeria infection themselves or live in a household with someone at risk.
 This research also showed a third of these people who are at risk, or living with someone at risk, had never heard or Listeria infection and two in ten of these couldn't name any of the foods they needed to avoid or cook to prevent Listeria infection.

+Airfryers

+A 2024 research study four 2 in 3 Australian households had an air fryer but only 44% found air fryer cooking instructions most of the time on packaged food.